-How did a comedy show and a Liverpool indie band come up with this enduring football song?
-And why are people buying it again?
+How did a comedy duo and a Liverpool indie band come up with this enduring football song?

 Why Did David Baddiel And Frank Skinner Make A Record Together?